csci479/csci479.github.io/archive/18/prompts/processes.md

 - [Process](http://faculty.washington.edu/ajko/books/cooperative-software-development/process.html)
 - [The Discipline of Teams (by Katzenbach and Smith)](https://courses.cs.washington.edu/courses/cse440/15au/readings/DisciplineOfTeams-KatzenbachSmith.htm)

-Once you have a good sense of what makes an effective team, **individually** answer the following questions in 1 page.
+Once you have a good sense of what makes an effective team, answer the following questions in 1 page.
 You may use bullet points if you'd like:
 - Come up with a **COMMUNICATION** plan that involves _knowledge-sharing tools_ (from Amy Ko article on communication). _How will you communicate?
 How often?_
 <br/><br/>
 - Come up with a plan to reduce Sedano's _taxonomy of waste_ to make sure that your team is **PRODUCTIVE**. _What tools will you use?
 Who is responsible for what?_